 Independent contractors (workers who are not employees) may not apply and receive workers’ compensation when injured on the job unless you have purchased your own coverage.
 In some cases, employees who are entitled to workers’ compensation may also wish to file a personal injury lawsuit.
 An experienced Maryland workers’ compensation attorney can make the process of filing a claim as smooth and uneventful as possible.
 He or she can sort out any questions you may have about whether you qualify for these benefits and whether there is a viable personal injury case to pursue.

-If you have sustained an injury on the job or are facing challenges obtaining the benefits you are owed, our Maryland workers’ compensation attorneys at Plaxen & Adler, P.A. are here to fight for you.
+If you have sustained an injury on the job or are facing challenges obtaining the benefits you are owed, our Maryland workers’ compensation attorneys at Plaxen Adler Muncy, P.A. are here to fight for you.
 With more than three decades of experience, we are the advocates you need to ensure you are properly covered under the law for your workplace injuries.
 To set up a free consultation, give us a call today at 410-730-7737 or complete our contact form.